HongfeiJu/ChannelX/README.md

 A react based Web application developed using Firebase.

 ChannelX will make it possible to create, share, and destroy transient communication channels.
-These channels should be tied to users existing communication streams (e-mail, Social accounts etc.) without exposing the users actual phone number or e-mail address.
+These channels are tied to users existing communication streams (e-mail, Social accounts etc.) without exposing the users actual phone number or e-mail address.

+The application is available to use through https://channelx-714c6.firebaseapp.com/

 The application is developed by:
 1. Darshan Prakash